JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7914 days**.

-And here is a just a random fact -  **The risk of cardiovascular disease is twice as high in women that snore regularly compared to women who do not snore. updated**.
+And here is a just a random fact -  **The city of Las Vegas has the most hotel rooms in the world**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)